 Otherwise, it will try and playback an encrypted movie, crash, and cause a horrible user experience.

 Signaling that a movie is encrypted can be accomplished in several ways.

-- You could add a note in the manifest that the movie is encrypted and also provide its KeyID.
+- You could note in the manifest that the movie is encrypted and provide its KeyID.

-The next few steps at the player are straightforward.
+The next few steps for the player are straightforward.

 - The player finds the KeyID and requests the license server for the decryption key.

-- The license server uses pre-defined mechanisms to recognize if the player making the request is authentic or not.
+- The license server uses pre-defined mechanisms to recognize whether the player making the request is authentic.

 - After the license server is satisfied with the player’s authenticity, it responds with the license & decryption key.